 Making homemade salmon cakes is super easy and is possible to do on a busy weeknight.
 Here’s what the process looks like:

-- Drain the salmon and add it to a food processor with egg, cornmeal, and cheese.
-(You can also mix with a fork in a medium bowl.)
+- Drain the salmon and add it to a food processor.

 - Pulse to grind into a batter.

-- Use a 1/4-cup measuring cup to portion rounds, then flatten until about 1/2-inch thick.
+- Portion out patties, then flatten until about 1/2-inch thick.

 - Press into a small bowl of breadcrumbs and place on a parchment-lined baking sheet.